huitema/quic-in-space/draft-huitema-quic-in-space.md

 ## Packet Losses During Handshake

 Packet losses during the initial handshake may prevent the endpoints from obtaining a proper estimate of the RTT.
-The implementations in these situations can either repeat the packets "too soon" if they underestimate the RTT, or "too late" if they set a large value.
-Expereince show that of those too pitfalls, "too soon" is much better, because it simply leads to repeating too many copies of the handshake packets.
+An implementation in these situations can either repeat the packets "too soon" if it underestimates the RTT, or "too late" if it sets a large value.
+Experience showed that of those pitfalls, "too soon" is much better, because it simply leads to repeating too many copies of the handshake packets.
 This may look wasteful, but it does ensure that the handshake completes rapidly even if some packets are actually lost.